 – If a player hits the birdie out of the court, but the receiving player still hits the birdie, the game is still in play.
 Only if the birdie hits the ground is a point awarded.

-– Don’t be afraid to exploit your opponents weakness.
-Have them running all around the court by first hitting the birdie short, then next hit the birdie long.
-Don’t always hit to the exact same spot so they get comfortable there.
-Most players are weak on their backhand, don’t be afraid to shoot towards your opponents backhand.
+– Don’t be afraid to exploit your opponent’s weakness.
+Have them run all around the court by first hitting the birdie short, then hitting the birdie long.
+Don’t always hit towards the exact same spot so they get comfortable there.
+Most players are weak on their backhand, don’t be afraid to shoot toward your opponent’s backhand.

 Fun Badminton Fact: Playing badminton for an hour is an incredible workout and burns up to 300 calories!